fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

 ---
 layout: post
-title: Testing With Anaular -- Directive
+title: Testing With Angular -- Directive
 date: 2014-01-19 21:22
 comments: true
 categories: javascript angular directive
 ---

-As a Java developer, I am familiar with test driven development with Java language, but for angular, I'm not, sometime it's even hard to write angular test after the implementaion is done.
+As a Java developer, I am familiar with test driven development with Java language, but for angular, I'm not, sometime it's even hard to write angular test after the implementation is done.
-So I'll write a series of articls about how to test with angular, basiclly, I'd like to include the test strategy for directives, controllers and services, this articl will begin with how to test angular directive.
+So I'll write a series of articles about how to test with angular, basically, I'd like to include the test strategy for directives, controllers and services, this article will begin with how to test angular directive.

 Let's check out the below examples form easy to hard.